idaholab/moose/framework/doc/content/syntax/Mesh/index.md

 may or may not consumer the output from other generators and produce a single mesh.
 They can be chained together through dependencies so that complex meshes may be built up from a series of simple processes.

+### Mesh Generator development

+Mesh generator developers should call `mesh->set_isnt_prepared()` at the end of the `generate` routine unless they are confident that their mesh is indeed prepared.
+Examples of actions that render the mesh unprepared are

+- Translating, rotating, or scaling the mesh.
+This will conceptually change the mesh bounding box, invalidate the point locator, and potentially change the spatial dimension of the mesh (e.g. rotating a line from the x-axis into the xy plane, etc.)
+- Adding elements.
+These elements will need their neighbor links set in order for things like finite volume to work
+- Changing element subdomains.
+This will invalidate the mesh subdomain cached data on the `libMesh::MeshBase` object
+- Changing boundary IDs.
+This invalidates global data (e.g. data aggregated across all processes) in the `libMesh::BoundaryInfo` object

+When in doubt, the mesh is likely not prepared.
+Calling `set_isnt_prepared` is a defensive action that at worst will incur an unnecessary `prepare_for_use`, which may slow down the simulation setup, and at best may save follow-on mesh generators or simulation execution from undesirable behavior.

 ### DAG and final mesh selection

 When chaining together several MeshGenerators, you are implicitly creating a DAG (directed acyclic graph).